rcmorano/baids/README.md

 # Usage

-You will usually type 'docker-' and push \<TAB\> to complete the command.
+You will usually type 'docker-' and push \<TAB\> to complete the command or remember some of the shortened aliases :]

 Here is the current functions list and some info.
 Although most are self explanatory, some need notes: